 How Much Fruit Fills a Dehydrator?

-This guide helps you figure out how much to buy if you cannot afford to buy in bulk, and can buy fruit on a weekly basis.
+My handy dandy guide helps you figure out how much to buy if you cannot afford to buy in bulk, or don't have room to store it, and prefer picking up your fruit on a weekly basis.

-Before you go out and buy too much, a little farther down the page I'll show you roughly how much fruit will fit on four dehydrator trays.
+Before you go out and buy too much though, a little farther down the page I'll show you roughly how much fruit will fit on four dehydrator trays.

 Please remember this is just a guide.
 It's not an exact science...